kissabmi/APP1_Backend/README.md

 #### Identification, Authentication, Authorization

 - **Identification** is the process by which a subject’s unique identifier is established, unambiguously defining them within an information system.
-- **Authentication** is the procedure of verifying authenticity—for example, validating a user by comparing the entered password with the stored password in the system.
+- **Authentication** is the procedure of verifying authenticity — for example, validating a user by comparing the entered password with the stored password in the system.
 - **Authorization** is the granting of rights to a specific individual or group to perform a defined set of actions.

 #### Authorization Using Login and Password